-Key financial highlights for fiscal year 2017 are as follows:
+Key financial highlights for fiscal year 2018 are as follows:

-- The Village's total net position, as reflected in the government-wide financial statements, increased by \$920,951.
-This was due to an excess of revenues over expenses based on the accrual basis of accounting. - The Village's expenses for the year, as reflected in the government-wide financial statements, totaled \$13,529,858.
-General revenues of \$9,693,626 and program revenues of \$4,757,183 amount to 67.08% and 32.92% of total revenues, respectively. - The general fund's total fund balance, as reflected in the fund financial statements, increased by \$124,955.
-This was due to an excess of revenues over expenditures based on the modified accrual basis of accounting.
-The resulting total fund balance at February 28, 2017 was \$4,423,315. - The Village redeemed \$640,000 in BANs from general fund appropriations in the current year.
+- The Village's total net position, as reflected in the government-wide financial statements, decreased by \$500,317.
+This was due to an excess of expenses over revenues based on the economic resources measurement focus and the accrual basis of accounting. - The Village's expenses for the year, as reflected in the government-wide financial statements, totaled \$14,789,643.
+General revenues of \$10,049,446 and program revenues of \$4,239,880 amount to 70.3% and 29.7% of total revenues, respectively. - The general fund's total fund balance, as reflected in the fund financial statements, increased by \$474,509.
+This was due to an excess of revenues over expenditures based on the current financial resources measurement focus and the modified accrual basis of accounting.
+The resulting total fund balance at February 28, 2018 was \$9,186,526. - The Village redeemed \$683,000 in BANs from general fund appropriations in the current year. - The Village implemented GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement No. 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, in the fiscal year ended February 28, 2018.
+The implementation of the statement requires, among other things, that the Village eliminate the presentation of the Lindenhurst Fire Department Service Award Program in the Agency Fund and present the assets in the General Fund.
+In addition, the statement requires that the Village record its total pension liability of the Lindenhurst Fire Department Service Award Program in the government-wide financial statements.
+Accounting changes adopted to conform to the provisions of the statements are to be applied retroactively and reported as a restatement of beginning net position.